This article looks at some of the best work by the most famous photojournalists working today.

 She uses elements of psychology and social change to take stunning photos of people.
 Her subjects range from famous celebrities to villagers.

 Dina’s background living in a foreign country gives her photos an original style.
+She’s grown up as an outsider looking in, giving her a unique perspective that give her images a satirical edge.

-Stuart is a writer, speaker, and photojournalist based in Southern California.
+Stuart Palley is a writer, speaker, and photojournalist based in Southern California.
 He mainly photographs wildfires all over the US.
 He started by taking photos of droughts and ended up becoming a climate change activist.

 Stuart has published a book featuring over one-hundred long exposure photos of wildfires.